rbisdorff/Digraph3/docSphinx/tutorial.rst

 None of the previous ranking heuristics, using essentially only the information given by the outranking relation, are scalable for big outranking digraphs gathering millions of pairwise outranking situations.
 We may notice, however, that a given outranking digraph -the association of a set of decision alternatives and an outranking relation- is, following the methodological requirements of the outranking approach, necessarily associated with a corresponding performance tableau.
 And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into ordered quantiles equivalence classes.
 This decomposition will lead to a pre-ranked sparse outranking digraph.

 In the coding example, we generate for instance, by using multiprocessing techniques, first, a cost benefit performance tableau of 100 decision alternatives and, secondly, we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
-Notice bwt the *BigData* flag used here for generating a parcimonous performance tableau.
+Notice BTW the *BigData* flag used here for generating a parsimonious performance tableau.

 .. code-block:: pycon